jackli921/jackli921/README.md

 - 🌱 I’m currently learning **JavaScript & React**

-- 👯 Talked to me about inspirations, Zen, and ideas for (environment and mental health related tools)
+- 👯 Talked to me about zen or ideas for doing something about climate change and mental health

 - 👨‍💻 All of my projects are available at [https://unique-toffee-313a21.netlify.app/portfolio.html](https://unique-toffee-313a21.netlify.app/portfolio.html)